Roy Keane on the Ireland player who sang 'God Save The Queen' at Wembley

 Despite walking away from the World Cup in 2002 – or, being sent home according to some parties – Keane was immensely proud of his Cork roots and playing for Ireland.
 As such, the idea of someone declaring for Ireland as a “career move” bothered him.

+Roy Keane: “There were one or two players who probably declared for Ireland as a career move.”

-He cites John Aldridge as an example of an Ireland player born in England who had genuine affection for the country and “gave as much to Ireland as any Irish-born player.”
+Keane cites John Aldridge as an example of an Ireland player born in England who had genuine affection for the country.
+He says Aldridge “gave as much to Ireland as any Irish-born player”.
 But Keane took issue with British-born players of Irish descent playing for the national team without, in his opinion, harbouring any “warmth” for the country.

 “I’ve never been against players who weren’t born in Ireland playing for the country,” the former Manchester United captain said.